 The results of this collaboration made possible the successful submission of a number of research proposals and the partnership in the implementation of 3 EU Research Projects.

-For more details about Centre for Risk, Safety and the Environment (CERISE) you can enter here.
+For more details about Centre for Risk and Decision Sciences (CERIDES) you can enter here.

 ECSO is an industry-led organisation with members including a wide variety of stakeholders such as large European companies, SMEs, research centres, universities, clusters and association as well as European Member State’s local, regional and national administrations, countries part of the European Economic Area (EEA) and the European Free Trade Association (EFTA) and H2020 associated countries.